 While PBS Kids shows are not available in WUCF Passport, you can watch them for free by downloading the PBS Kids Video app.

-The activation email may have gone to your spam folder, please check for it there.
-The activation code email can take up to two hours or more to arrive in your inbox.
+It takes up to two business days to receive your activation code.
+If it has been longer than that, the activation email may have gone to your spam folder, please check for it there.
 If you never received an activation code, you can get another one sent to you by entering your email address into the Member Lookup, by emailing us or calling us at 407-823-0899 (8 a.m. - 5 p.m., Monday-Friday).

 When activating WUCF Passport you were prompted to sign in using either a Google, Facebook, or PBS account.
 That login information is now linked to your IdahoPTV Passport account and you must always use that same login information when signing in to WUCF Passport.
 If you do not remember which option you chose, you can try each of them without doing harm to your accounts.
 If you need to, you can reset your password.